 The Contribution of Vaccines To Public Health And Global Development

-A well-recognized shift is emerging from the analysis in the timing of child deaths: children are dying closer to the time of birth; deaths caused by infectious diseases (IDs), like pneumonia, diarrhoea and malaria are becoming more concentrated in the first 2 years of life.
-(Liu et al. 2015) In a recent systematic study Liu concluded that “although reductions in pneumonia, diarrhoea, and measles were responsible for half the decrease in deaths from 2000 to 2013, there is still a major uncompleted agenda for child infections, with a total burden of 3.3 million, just more than half of under-5 mortality.”
-(Liu et al. 2015)
+A well-recognized shift is emerging from the analysis in the timing of child deaths: children are dying closer to the time of birth; deaths caused by infectious diseases (IDs), like pneumonia, diarrhea and malaria are becoming more concentrated in the first 2 years of life (Liu et al. 2015).
+In a recent systematic study Liu concluded that “although reductions in pneumonia, diarrhea, and measles were responsible for half the decrease in deaths from 2000 to 2013, there is still a major uncompleted agenda for child infections, with a total burden of 3.3 million, just more than half of under-5 mortality” (Liu et al. 2015).

 Already today it is possible to greatly increase the impact vaccines can have on global health, by using the tools we have at hand, even before considering the contribution that new vaccines will offer.